The Crisis of the Institutional Press

 Pamela Shoemaker and Stephen Reese (New York: Routledge, 2014).

-Although this new volume addresses the same broad issues and theoretical framework as its predecessors, it carries a different title, which although it connects to the same tradition, indicates a complete revision to account for the radical changes in the media, media professions, institutional boundaries and globalization.
-See: Mediating the Message in the 21st Century: A Media Sociology Perspective.
+Although this new volume addresses the same broad issues and theoretical framework as its predecessors, it carries a different title, which although it connects to the same tradition, indicates a complete revision to account for the radical changes in the media, media professions, institutional boundaries, and globalization.

 Mediating the Message: Theories of Influence on Mass Media Content